Paul Cornick

-Paul Cornick (born March 15, 1989) is an American former professional football offensive tackle who played for the Denver Broncos of the National Football League (NFL).
-He played college football at North Dakota State University.
+Paul Cornick (born March 15, 1989) is an American former professional football player who was an offensive tackle for the Denver Broncos of the National Football League (NFL).
+He played college football for the North Dakota State Bison.

 Early life

 Cornick participated in football and track and field at Orono High School in Orono, Minnesota.
 He was an Associated Press (AP) honorable mention all-state selection in 2006 and a Star Tribune third-team all-metro team selection.

 College career

-Cornick played for the North Dakota State Bison from 2008 to 2011.
+Cornick played for the Bison at North Dakota State University from 2008 to 2011.
 He was redshirted in 2007.
 He earned first-team All-Missouri Valley Football Conference and AP first-team FCS All-American honors his senior year in 2011.

 Professional career

 Cornick was rated the 47th best offensive tackle in the 2012 NFL draft.
 He signed with the New York Jets on July 12, 2012, after going undrafted.
 He was released by the Jets on August 31, 2012.

 Cornick was signed to the Denver Broncos' practice squad on December 10, 2012.
 He was released by the Broncos on August 31, 2013.
 He was signed the Broncos' practice squad on September 4, 2013.
 Cornick was signed to a futures deal by the Broncos on February 4, 2014.
 He made his NFL debut on September 7, 2014, against the Indianapolis Colts.
 He was released by the Broncos on May 4, 2015.

 Cornick was claimed off waivers by the Chicago Bears on May 5, 2015.
 He was waived just two days later on May 7, 2015, due to a failed physical.